-I just now finished book one of a new trilogy by Tad Williams, called "The Witchwood Crown."
-The trilogy "The Last King of Osten Ard" is a sequel set a few decades after a well-loved Tad Williams trilogy published years ago.
+I just now finished book one of a new tetralogy by Tad Williams, called "The Witchwood Crown."
+The tetralogy "The Last King of Osten Ard" is a sequel set a few decades after a well-loved Tad Williams trilogy published years ago.
 "The Witchwood Crown" is a hefty book.
 I read it on my Kindle but, at least in that format, it was well over seven hundred pages.
 It took a couple of tries...I bailed on it after two hundred or so pages a while ago for reasons I don't recall...I had liked it at the time, but so much time had passed since I had read it, I went ahead and started over.
 Months later, I got through it.
 I loved every page of it.

 First, I'd like to point out that this has to be the most complicated fantasy novel I've ever read.
 It is bold in scope, there are tons of plot threads, lots of varied characters with their own respective backgrounds and priorities...it is almost like a James Clavell book or a Leon Uris book in complexity and scope.
 That is a wonderful thing, though, and I enjoyed getting to know this world and its inhabitants.
 I could seldom guess what was going to happen next, even though, as a writer, Tad Williams is inevitably setting the table for future events throughout the prose...he does so in a subtle and deep way so as to remain less predictable and more real.
 I love it when authors do that this well.